July 23-25, 2025

 Justine Krank, Owner and Lead Grants Consultant, Gold Dust Grants Consulting

-This workshop is going to cover what your nonprofit needs to have in place to ensure readiness for pursuing (and successfully managing) government grants.
-We’re going to cover:
+This workshop will cover what your nonprofit needs to ensure readiness for pursuing (and successfully managing) government grants.

-- how to effectively review government RFPs to assess feasibility
+- How to effectively review government RFPs to assess feasibility, and

-- how to determine if your organization is truly government grant-ready, and
+- How to determine if your organization is truly government grant-ready.

 Participants will leave the session with: